-Team pictures of all sports (male/female) are displayed in the trophy case in the front lobby of the gymnasium and in the sports programs that are available during each season.
+During each season and when available, team pictures of all sports (male/female) will be displayed in the trophy case in the front lobby of the gymnasium and in the sports programs that are available.
 Each team's picture is made available for publication in the media.
 During the year, local newspapers will publish various action shots, teams and individual accomplishments of sports, male and female.